“When in darkness… the only thing you can be expected to be is yourself.”

 She knows what he thinks of her.

 Emil: At that question, his eyes smile too.

-“You can imagine it like this,” he says, holding up his finger, before pressing it onto a fresh piece of paper, and removing it.
+“You can imagine it like this,” he says, holding up his finger.
+He presses it onto a fresh piece of paper and removes it.
 He holds up the blank sheet of paper for Celia to examine.

 “What do you see on the paper?”